Rollcloud/whathappened/README.md

 ## Emoji

 Adding the `--emoji` flag will add emoji after each heading in the changelog.
-Below is the list of emoji that are used:
+Below are the emoji that are used:

+Production:
 * Docs 📝
 * Features ✨
 * Fixes 🐛
 * Performance ⚡️
 * Refactorings ♻️
 * Other 🃏

+Development:
+* Continuous Integration 🤖
+* Reverted ☠️
+* Testing 🧪